Get a high-level overview of the effort and trade-offs required to build your own cardholder data...

 To help put these perspectives to work, here are a few lightweight exercises we’ve seen help customers evaluate which option is right for them.

-Timebox proof of concept.
+- Timebox proof of concept.
 Scope a narrow use case with limited acceptance criteria and build a low-fi working prototype to assess effort.
-For example, we created a PCI Blueprint that will allow you to collect, store, and transmit cardholder details in less than 5 minutes.

 - A helpful guide on Cardholder Data Environments (CDE) for 2023